itsSysTime/MCSBtool/README.md

 drivers into the install.wim/install.esd and boot.wim images, however, this takes time and can take up excessive storage.

+## What about CDs and DVDs?
+The support for CDs and DVDs with isoburn.exe has been added in the recent commit _6e7bdaf _.
+So, enjoy!

 # Example parameter usage
 ```PowerShell
 C:\Users\JohnDoe\MCSBtool> .\mcsb.ps1 -BIOS "MBR" -ISOImage "C:\Users\JohnDoe\images\Windows11.iso" -DrvPath "C:\Users\JohnDoe\MyDrivers\" -USBPath "F:\"